ksami/ksami.github.io/_posts/2015-04-23-Multicore.md

 title: Multicore
 tags: [multicore, notes]
 ---
 Notes for multicore computing.
-Midterm week so there'll be more of these posts coming up!
+Midterm week so there will be more of these posts coming up!

 Some have been translated from Korean as I struggle through my lecture notes so remember to cross-reference.

 -----